-Experimental Animation is a portfolio-restrictive track; students must submit a Studio Art Portfolio and application.
+Experimental Animation is a portfolio-restrictive track; students must submit a Experimental Animation Portfolio and application.
 The program is competitive and acceptance is based on the quality of the work submitted.
 Accepted students are required to follow a two-year cohort program as outlined in the UCF Undergraduate Catalog.
-Students should submit a portfolio and application when the program specific prerequisite coursework have been completed.
-The Studio Art Portfolio Review will open in October 2018.
+Students should submit a portfolio and application when the program-specific prerequisite coursework has been completed OR enrolled in the semester when submitting the portfolio.Experimental Animation Portfolio Review

 - ARH 2051 History of Western Art II